narongdejsrn/pythaiwordcut/README.md

 * minLength: minimum length of each word
 * stopNumber: remove number if exist
 * removeNonCharacter: remove character that are not Thai or English character
+* caseSensitive: if set to false, will remove stop word without regarding the case